Best Places to Hike With Your Dog in Salt Lake City

 Now you know where to hike with your dog in Salt Lake City on your next day off.
 Set your alarm, pour yourself a big cup of tasty coffee, get your pup on a leash, and hit the trails.

 We know you love animals, and so do we.
 Every bean we roast goes towards saving dogs.
-We donate 10% of every bag sold to various animal rescue organizations.
+With every online purchase, we are able to support small animal rescues throughout the nation.